inputlogic/mean-prototype/README.md

 #### `public/`

-Contains public content such as HTML views, CSS, Javascript etc. The directory structure should be self-explanitory ;)
+Contains public (static) content such as CSS, Javascript etc. The directory structure should be self-explanitory ;)

+#### `views/`

 A modules HTML views should exist here and not in the modules/ directory.
 HTML views should be put inside a directory named after the module.
+File names should be camel cased.

 Example:

-`public/html/accounts/dashboard.html`
+`views/accounts/dashboard.html`

+`views/accounts/myAccount.html`